mA4rK0/Python-training/README.md

-In these projects I just want to learn more with Python programming language
+In these projects, I just want to learn more about Python programming language